Service improves wellbeing for kids in care

 Furthermore, LINKS was highly valued by carers, and qualitative data about the effectiveness of LINKS aligns with quantitative evidence of its effectiveness.

-Our rigorous evaluation provides the NSW Government with clear evidence of the effectiveness and value of LINKS, and is helping to build knowledge about the value of evidence-based programs as a therapeutic solution for highly vulnerable young people living in out- of-home care, care, including for the large numbers of Aboriginal and Torres Strait Islander young people in care.
+Our rigorous evaluation provided the NSW Government with clear evidence of the effectiveness and value of LINKS, and was pivotal in informing decisions to scale up the service to two additional sites (Orange and Illawarra).
+Our evaluation is helping to build knowledge about the value of evidence-based programs as a therapeutic solution for highly vulnerable young people living in out-of-home care, including for the large numbers of Aboriginal and Torres Strait Islander young people in care.